Me (yes, some years back!), who I like to describe as a runny-nosed kid from Lubbock, Texas, who wanted nothing more than to make his mother proud!

 Presenting Sheila Ford Hemp, the owner of the Detroit Lions and philanthropist, with the key to the Henry Ford Birthplace at Greenfield Field Village.
 After a devastating fire I led the team that restored the home to pristine condition in time for the 100th anniversary of Ford's first car, the Quadricycle.

-Equipped with a Fine Arts Ph.D. and an MFA in Playwriting from Texas Tech University, as well as an MA in History from Eastern Michigan University (EMU), Alvarado's academic achievements have been further accentuated by his roles as a University Fellow and a Parks/King/Chavez Fellow during his tenure at EMU.
-Before devoting himself entirely to writing, he imparted his knowledge and passion as an educator at esteemed institutions such as the University of Michigan, Texas Tech University, Ave Maria University, and Eastern Michigan University.
-Outside of academia, Alvarado's professional endeavors included working for the Henry Ford Museum & Greenfield Village and the Ford Motor Company, adding a unique breadth of experience to his repertoire.
+A dedicated scholar, Alvarado holds a Ph.D. in Fine Arts and an MFA in Playwriting from Texas Tech University, as well as an MA in History from Eastern Michigan University (EMU), where he was named a University Fellow and a Parks/King/Chavez Fellow.
+Before committing full-time to writing and performance, he taught at the University of Michigan, Texas Tech University, Ave Maria University, and Eastern Michigan University.
+He also lent his expertise to The Henry Ford Museum & Greenfield Village and the Ford Motor Company, enriching his creative and historical perspective.